 Opening just over two years ago, Hopsters Brewing Company expanded from their Newton brewery into Boston's Seaport District.
-Sandwiched between a metric ton of new bars, restaurants, companies, and The Barking Crab, Hopsters lets concert goers pre-game their show, and parents coming out of Boston Children's Museum grab a cold pint while feeding their kids.
+Sandwiched between a metric ton of new bars, restaurants, companies, and The Barking Crab, Hopsters lets concert goers pre-game their show, and parents coming out of Boston Children's Museum grab a cold pint of beer while feeding their kids.

 Breweries near Hopsters Brewing Company (Seaport) in Boston, MA